mfschubert/sparsejac/README.md

 # jacrev_sparse
 Efficient reverse-mode Jacobians with known sparsity using Jax.

 Sparse Jacobians are frequently encountered in the simulation of physical systems.
-Jax tranformations `jacfwd` and `jacrev` make it easy to compute dense Jacobians, but these are wasteful when the Jacobian is sparse. `jacrev_sparse` provides a function to more efficiently compute the Jacobian if its sparsity is known.
+Jax tranformations `jacfwd` and `jacrev` make it easy to compute dense Jacobians, but these are wasteful when the Jacobian is sparse. `sparsejac` provides a function to more efficiently compute the Jacobian if its sparsity is known.
 It makes use of the recently-introduced `jax.experimental.sparse` module.

 A trivial example with a diagonal Jacobian follows: